-Six of the ten stocks outperformed the $SPY during the 9-day period, while eight of ten outperformed the $SPY during the 17 day period.
-We hoped a simplified output of the model (a top 10 list) would outperform the $SPY when we published it (the day we ran it), but these results are more than just significant.
+Six of the ten stocks outperformed the $SPY during the 9-day period, while eight of ten outperformed the $SPY during the 17 day and 24 day periods.
+We had hoped a simplified output of the model (a top-10 list) would outperform the $SPY when we published it (the day we ran it), but these results are more positive and significant.

 Our methodology: Our quantitative, risk vs. return optimization model, is used each week to make investment decisions.
 Here is a simple screen of the top 10 stocks (not accounting for zig/zag or inter-dependencies between stocks) that we provide to a paying client.
 These top picks, and the best CQNS portfolios are provided to every client with every run.

 This screen provides the individual stocks with the best risk-return trade-off that day, based on the prior year of trading as measured by the Chicago Quantum Net Score (described in three articles on arXiv — search Chicago Quantum & Portfolio Optimization).
 The way I initially describe the top 10, if you can only hold one stock, these should outperform the $SPY, or the Standard & Poors 500 stock index, or the S&P 500 exchange traded fund (ETF).
 I now consider this as an equally weighted portfolio of 10 stocks as a simple proxy.

 Our model continues to improve.
 We add functionality, such as allowing clients to choose whether we pick long or short portfolios, validate for dividend payers, or validate for anomalous trading activity (either volume or price action).
 We report on a greater number of metrics that can be integrated into client reports and analysis (e.g., we just added stock splits).